 Now specifically in the cell wall, it inhibits this enzyme.

-If you inhibit the transferase, you have increased permeability of that cell wall –
+If you inhibit the transferase, you have increased permeability of that cell wall, of the bacteria.

-And it's kind of an interesting visual disturbance, specifically you will get a red-green color blindness.
+Specifically, you will get a red/green color blindness.

-Now very common side-effect of this medication is headache.
+Now, a very common side effect of this medication is headache.